Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Make sure that the request type being logged is enabled in the service that the request is being logged under.
 * Make sure that service subscriptions are in place for new requests that require a customer.
 * Be familiar with the workflow that will be used in the new request and the data that is required to fulfill the workflow.
+* Be aware of loops.
+Avoid situations in the workflow where the logging of one request leads to the logging of another, and potentially ending up in a loop.

 ### How to add a Log Request automation
 1. Add a Hornbill Automation node to the workflow.